-How to use a Graduated Neutral Density Filter in Landscape Photography
+How to use a GND Filters in Landscape Photography

 Improve your landscape photography with articles about Graduated Neutral Density Filters, also known as GND Filters.
 GND Filters have a variety of uses in landscape and nature photography.
 Graduated Neutral Density Filters reduce the dynamic range of a scene, thereby taming bright lights and balance exposures.
 A GND filter enables the photographer to capture a high dynamic range photo in a single shot.
 This will save the photographer from having to manually blend multiple exposures together during post-processing.